sksarvesh007/website-testing-AI-agent/README.md

    pip install -r requirements.txt
    ```
 3. **Set up environment variables**:
-   Create a `.env` file in the root of the project and add your Groq API key:
+   Create a `.env` file in the root of the project and add your Groq API key and Gemini api keys as well:

    ```bash
    GROQ_API_KEY=your_groq_api_key